How to Find Out If a Will Exists?

 Organized Financial Records May Suggest Estate Planning

-If your parent mentioned preparing a will but the document cannot be found, it may have been stored with an attorney, placed in a safe deposit box, or registered in a national will registry.
+Adult children often recall conversations in which parents mentioned preparing estate documents.
+These discussions may occur when naming executors or explaining inheritance plans.
+Clues may also appear in financial binders, legal folders, or correspondence with estate planning professionals.
+If a parent indicated that a will existed but it cannot be located, it may have been stored with an attorney, placed in a safe deposit box, or registered in a national will registry.

 Is There a National Database for Wills?